The Tsunami

 to select from what I considered a meagre haul of fish.

-I took him aside and told him that I gave the pen to him first because of his gracious manner, that he did not pester me for a gift, and that he had only asked once and had gifted me with most excellent answers
+I took him aside and told him that I gave the pen to him first because of his gracious manner, that he did not pester me for a gift, and that he had only asked once and had gifted me with the most excellent answers.

-to my many questions that I had about what was going on with the people on the beach.
+I had many questions about what was going on with the people on the beach.

 He appreciated this.
-He then told me about the men winding long skeins of string that would be used to make nets and told me where they stored the large balls of it in a special house on the beach.
+He then told me about the men winding long skeins of string that would be used to make nets and where they stored the large balls of string in a special house on the beach.

 Later, because I realized that giving just one pen to one boy was great cause for jealousy for the other children, I promised to bring pens and notebooks to all the young people of the village.
 This was met with all-around great excitement.
 This was the day before Christmas.

-Christmas day I went to Kanchipuram, inland from Mamallapuram and famous for its large stone temples built over a thousand years ago.
-I came back late that night and planned to give the pens and notebooks to the fishermen children the day after Christmas.
-The next morning, I got up before dawn, did my usual warm oil massage and began to hear the strange sound of a birdcall that I had never heard before.
-I have tried to identify it since, but still, even afterwards with the help of several local Indian people, was not able to do so.
-It sounded like a high plaintive whistle, disturbing in its sound.
+Christmas day, I went to Kanchipuram, inland from Mamallapuram, and famous for its large stone temples built over a thousand years ago.
+I came back late that night and planned to give the pens and notebooks to the fishermen's children the day after Christmas.
+The next morning, I got up before dawn, did my usual warm oil massage, and began to hear the strange sound of a birdcall that I had never heard before.
+I have tried to identify it since, but still, even afterward, with the help of several local Indian people, I was not able to do so.
+It sounded like a high, plaintive whistle, disturbing in its sound.
 It went on for about 10 minutes and then began to be answered by the sounds of the Indian black crows (which are not usually noisy before dawn) with their discordant squawking.

 Then, all of a sudden, I could feel the whole room softly shaking; it was a deep and distant shaking, unlike any earthquake I had ever felt before.
 It went on for what seemed like two minutes and then I realized that the birds had become silent.
 Once again, all I could hear was the ocean waves.
 All seemed particularly serene and quiet and I lay down on the bed to relax and enjoy the morning.